-- The full numeric tower is optional as in R5RS, but optional support for IEEE infinities, NaN, and -0.0 was adopted from R6RS.
-Most clarifications on numeric results were also adopted, but the R6RS procedures real-valued?, rational-valued?, and integer-valued? were not.
-The R6RS division operators div, mod, div-and-mod, div0, mod0 and div0-and-mod0 are not provided. - When a result is unspecified, it is still required to be a single value, in the interests of R5RS compatibility.
-However, non-final expressions in a body may return any number of values. - Because of widespread SRFI 1 support and extensive code that uses it, the semantics of map and for-each have been changed to use the SRFI 1 early termination behavior.
-Likewise assoc and member take an optional equal? argument as in SRFI 1, instead of the separate assp and memp procedures of R6RS. - The log procedure now accepts a second argument specifying the logarithm base. - The R6RS quasiquote clarifications have been adopted, but the Working Group has not seen convincing enough examples of multiple-argument unquote and unquote-splicing, so they are not provided. - The R6RS method of specifying mantissa widths was not adopted.

-Incompatibilities with the $\mathbf{R}^{6}\mathbf{RS}$ Standard Libraries document
+- Full Unicode support is not required.
+Normalization is not provided.
+Character comparisons are defined by Unicode, but string comparisons are implementationdependent.
+Non-Unicode characters are permitted. - The full numeric tower is optional as in RRS, but optional support for IEEE infinities, NaN, and -0.0 was adopted from RRS.
+Most clarifications on numeric results were also adopted, but the RRS procedures real-valued?, rational-valued?, and integer-valued? were not.
+The RRS division operators div, mod, div-and-mod, div0, mod0 and div0-and-mod0 are not provided. - When a result is unspecified, it is still required to be a single value.
+However, non-final expressions in a body can return any number of values. - The semantics of map and for-each have been changed to use the SRFI 1 early termination behavior.
+Likewise assoc and member take an optional equal? argument as in SRFI 1, instead of the separate assp and memp procedures of $R^6RS$ . - The RRS quasiquote clarifications have been adopted, with the exception of multiple-argument unquote and unquote-splicing. - The RRS method of specifying mantissa widths was not adopted. - String ports are compatible with SRFI 6 rather than $R^6RS$ . - RRS-style bytevectors are included, but only the unsigned byte (u8) procedures have been provided.
+The lexical syntax uses #u8 for compatibility with SRFI 4, rather than the $R^6RS$ #vu8 style. - The utility macros when and unless are provided, but their result is left unspecified. - The remaining features of the Standard Libraries document were left to future standardization efforts.